 - Preheat the oven to 350 degrees.

-- In a small bowl, beat the butter, coconut sugar and vanilla extract together.
+- In a small bowl, beat the butter, coconut sugar and vanilla together.
 Slowly add the AP flour until a dough begins to form.
 Evenly split the dough into six portions and then gently press the dough in the bottom of the baking cups.
 Bake for 10 minutes or until the center is set.

-- Next, we will prepare the filling.
+- Next, prepare the filling.
 In a saucepan, add the chopped dates, water and coconut sugar.
 Stir frequently, until the dates are soft, and the sauce begins to thicken.
 Remove from the heat and set aside.